Shoulder Hydrodilatation Specialist

 Shoulder Hydrodilatation Procedure

-- You will be placed on an X-ray table and the radiologist, assisted by a nurse or a radiographer, will perform the procedure.
+- You will be placed on an X-ray table.

-- Your skin around the shoulder is sterilized with an antiseptic solution.
+- The skin around your shoulder is sterilized with an antiseptic solution.

 - A fine needle is then inserted into the shoulder joint under X-ray guidance.